jarviscanada/jarvis_data_eng_UsmanAsif/README.md

 # Usman Ullah Asif .
 Jarvis Consulting

+I am detail-oriented, and an inquisitive problem solver who loves to build simple solutions for complex real-world problems.
 Throughout my education (bachelor’s in electrical engineering and master’s in engineering) I have developed a true passion for code.
 I believe that data engineering is the most relevant area within IT in the 21st century.
-As Junior Data Engineer at jarvis and during my deployment in leading Canadian Bank.
-I was able to particiapte various challenging and fun projects using Agile methodology.
-Which made me proficent in technologies like java,Scala,Git,Bash,SQL,docker and many more.
-More than that it taught me about problem solving and Leadership in this Pandemic World.
+As an Applications and  Data Engineer, I learnt tools and skills including but not limited to software design patterns, core Java programming, version control, building microservices, testing, and deployment.
+Collaborating within and across teams to address challenges at the organizational or personal level helps me foster a productive work environment overall.
+I am a quick learner who adapts to fast-paced work environments.One of my greatest drives to work in the software industry is the positive impact technology can have on a large scale for the social good.
+My passion lies in leveraging the power of data and cutting-edge technology to improve people's lives on a day-to-day basis.

 ## Skills

-**Proficient:** Java, Linux/Bash, Scala, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Scala, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

 **Competent:** Python, Hadoop, Spark, C/C++, Networking, Git